 Some nights I’ll have a big meal and go to bed thinking, “Ah crap, I just undid all of my hard work this week.”

 Weirdly enough, sometimes I wake up the morning after a big cheat meal feeling leaner than ever.

-And I'm not alone.
-The research suggests that one way to trigger a Whoosh Effect of weight loss is to eat a cheat meal.
+And I’m not alone.
+Some research suggests that one way to trigger a Whoosh Effect of weight loss may be to eat a cheat meal.

 And after a lot of peeing, no less!
 (That water has to come out somehow)

 So… if you’ve been exercising and dieting but find yourself frustrated by areas of super squishy fat and a scale that won’t budge, try indulging yourself in a (reasonable!) cheat meal.

 You might be pleasantly surprised the next day.

 Signs of a (coming) Whoosh Effect